unseenservant/Book-of-Nede/wiki/Game/Gamemastering/Story/Chapter 3 - Baron Rennard/Chapter 3.md

 When Rennard arrived, he immediately found the Fjenstan army had progressed into the valley of his inheritance

-He heft a greataxe, Hellrime and fought to defend his family's land against the Fjenstan incursion
+He heft a greataxe, **Hellrime** and fought to defend his family's land against the Fjenstan incursion

-With the war eventually done his Barony was proclaimed his again in victory.
+With the war eventually done the Barony was proclaimed his again in victory.
 And he was welcomed into the court of Emhrais

 ### The Truth